datacoves/docs/docs/getting-started/Admin/configure-repository-using-dbt-coves.md

 ### Initial Setup Process

-Dbt-coves comes pre-installed with all Datacoves instances, then you only have to run:
+dbt-coves comes pre-installed in Datacoves, you only have to run:

 ```bash
 # Create a new Datacoves repository